jeffreysblake/adventure-weavers-essential-guide/nestjs-app/src/llm/README.md

 ## License

-This LLM integration is part of the Quest Weaver project and follows the same licensing terms.
+This LLM integration is part of The Quest Weaver's Essential Guide project and follows the same licensing terms.